-When the word optimism comes up in an English class, I like to make time to teach it, as it is a positively potent piece of vocabulary for a person’s arsenal.
-It can generate solid discussion and aid in promoting wellness, while helping clear mental toxicity.
+When the wellness word optimism comes up in an English class, I like to make time to teach it.
+It’s a positively potent piece of vocabulary for a person’s arsenal.
+It can generate solid discussion and aid in promoting well being, while helping clear mental toxicity.
 The word carries strength.

 A man was complaining to me about this lack of wifi.
-He had a point as virtually everyone is deeply dependent on the Internet.
+He had a point as virtually everyone is deeply dependent on an Internet connection.
 It must be a habit as prevalent as a carbohydrate, cheese, sugar or cigarette addiction.
 A French couple moved on due to this faulty connection.
 They sported many devices and were doing something with one or another, most of the time.
 Like so many people these days, they were working digitally, from anywhere on earth.

-I went on to focus on the positive, which I was doing for my own reminder; as I know this pays huge dividends to my existence, and those around me.
+I went on to focus on the positive, which I was doing for my own reminder.
+I know this pays huge dividends for my existence, and those around me.
 As I satisfy my mental wellness, I am happy to shed these positive vibrations on to those who are open to them.

 Other than nature and the universe, nothing is perfect.
 However, life’s benefits must outweigh its drawbacks, as long as we generously open our minds to these positive perceptions.